syntactic/Cognitive-Control-Paradigm-Integration/content/Effects/Congruency Effect.md

 ###### Theoretical Importance
 The congruency effect is a direct measure of the failure of selective attention.
 It demonstrates that task-irrelevant information is often processed automatically to a stage where it can compete with and interfere with the processing of task-relevant information, particularly at the level of [[Theoretical Concepts/Response Selection Bottleneck (RSB)|response selection]].
 The magnitude of the effect is often used to probe the efficiency of executive functions like inhibition and conflict monitoring.

+#### Theoretical Explanation
+An early and influential explanation for the congruency effect was provided by the two-pathway processing model of [[Kornblum et al. (1990)]].
+They proposed that a stimulus with dimensional overlap automatically activates its corresponding response, while a parallel, controlled process identifies the required response based on task rules.
+The congruency effect is the behavioral cost of detecting and aborting the automatically activated response when it conflicts with the required one.